-Name Location Approximate Size (m ) Use Gunma R&D Center Gunma, Japan 250,887 Research and development of semiconductor and component test systems and mechatronics systems Saitama R&D Center Saitama, Japan 56,978 Research and development for and manufacturing of mechatronics systems Kitakyushu R&D Center Fukuoka, Japan 5,461 Research and development of semiconductor and component test systems Advantest Laboratory and Sendai Factory Miyagi, Japan 66,904 Basic technology research, and research for and manufacturing of key devices installed in semiconductor and component test systems Gunma Factory Gunma, Japan 88,512 Manufacture of semiconductors and component test systems and test handlers Gunma Factory 2 Gunma, Japan 93,112 Manufacture of semiconductor and component test systems and device interfaces
+Name Location Approximate Size (m 2) Use Gunma R&D Center Gunma, Japan 195,887 Research and development of semiconductor and component test systems and mechatronics systems Saitama R&D Center Saitama, Japan 56,978 Research and development for and manufacturing of mechatronics systems Kitakyushu R&D Center Fukuoka, Japan 5,461 Research and development of semiconductor and component test systems Advantest Laboratory and Sendai Factory Miyagi, Japan 66,904 Basic technology research, and research for and manufacturing of key devices installed in semiconductor and component test systems Gunma Factory Gunma, Japan 88,512 Manufacture of semiconductors and component test systems and test handlers Gunma Factory 2 Gunma, Japan 93,112 Manufacture of semiconductor and component test systems and device interfaces Advantest Korea Co., Ltd. Cheonan factory Chungcheongnam- do, Korea 39,605 Manufacture of test handlers, probe cards, etc.

-In addition to the above-mentioned manufacturing facilities, Advantest has manufacturing facilities in Korea and Malaysia, sales offices and customer support centers in various regions of the world, and owned or leased research facilities in Japan, the U.S. and Germany.
+In addition to the above-mentioned manufacturing facilities, Advantest has a manufacturing facility in Malaysia, sales offices and customer support centers in various regions of the world, and owned or leased research facilities in Japan, the U.S., Germany and China.
 Advantest owns each of its significant properties.